abhijd/adeshpande35-omscs7641-assignment-1/README.txt

 # adeshpande35-omscs7641-assignment-1

-## The code is guaranteed to work in python3.6 and higher.
+## The code is guaranteed to work in python3.6 and python3.7.
 You may want to use a virtual or conda environment.

 ## git clone https://github.com/abhijd/adeshpande35-omscs7641-assignment-1